Kristina01111000/Drws_site/README.md

 ****paragraph about why using the score card will help you live a more holistic life**** I'm not sure what parts to take from the intro on the scorecard page, it all seems useful ---- what makes our holistic program interesting is how we include the four elements into it---- our 30 day challenge is built upon each of the four elements---- as you move through the 30 day challenge you will learn
 --------------------------------------------------------

-- need to figure out the wordage of the challenge page to get people to sign up
 - need to set up email, constant contact account + plugin, needs to be bought
 - set up analytics for other sites if he is admin for growing